sciabarra/AgileSites/README.md

 #  AgileSites 1.8

 Welcome to **AgileSites**, the Open Source framework for Agile development with Oracle WebCenter Sites (formerly Fatwire Content Server).

+AgileSites requires Java 1.7 or greated and WebCenter Sites version 11.x or greater.
+Past releases (Fatwire releases) are not supported.

 The framework is released under the commercial friendly Apache License 2.0.